 2.1.
-Entering your room
+Accessing your room

-As per Clause 7 of the Occupancy Agreement, we reserve the right to enter your room for reasons such as inspection, repair, cleaning, or other reasonable purposes, including welfare checks.
+As per Clause 7 of the Occupancy Agreement, we reserve the right to enter your room for reasons such as inspection, repair, cleaning, or other reasonable purposes, including wellbeing and safety checks.
 No matter the circumstances, Residences will incorporate the '3 knock' rule prior to entering your room.

-- a.
+- 2.1.1.
 While being respectful of the resident's privacy and time, we will conduct periodic room inspections.
-You will be given a notice a minimum five days prior to any scheduled inspections.
-If your room is in an unsatisfactory state, you will be given time and advice on how to remedy the situation and then your room will be reinspected at a later time.
-Should your room continue to be in an unsatisfactory state, the Residence reserves the right to have the room professionally cleaned and/or repairs made and to pass the costs on to you. - b.
-The reporting of a maintenance issue to the Residence is taken to mean that you have granted permission to enter your room to resolve the issue, sometimes without notice (except for the '3 knock' rule). - c.
+You will be given notice a minimum five days prior to any scheduled inspections.
+If your room is in an unsatisfactory state, you will be given time and advice on how to remedy the situation and your room will be reinspected at a later time.
+Should your room continue to be in an unsatisfactory state, the Residence reserves the right to have the room professionally cleaned and/or repairs made and to pass the costs on to you. - 2.1.2.
+The reporting of a maintenance issue to the Residence is taken to mean that you have granted permission to enter your room to inspect, record and/or resolve the issue, sometimes without notice (except for the '3 knock' rule). - 2.1.3.
 You are required to give University staff and contractors all reasonable access to the room to effect repairs, including assistance with moving your belongings, if necessary.